-Several alumni from Carroll Community College’s STEM program have demonstrated they truly have success down to a science.
+Several Carroll STEM students who have graduated have gone on to demonstrate they truly have success down to a science.

-Carroll’s STEM—an acronym for Science, Technology, Engineering and Math—program has long had an exceptional track record for producing high-achieving students in these challenging yet essential fields.
-Here are just a few recent graduates who have used their Carroll education to launch impressive futures in STEM-related endeavors.
+Carroll’s STEM—an acronym for Science, Technology, Engineering and Math—program has long had an exceptional track record for producing high-achieving STEM students in these challenging yet essential fields.
+Here are just a few recent alumni who have used their Carroll education to launch impressive futures in STEM-related endeavors.

 As one of the first five students to graduate from Carroll’s Engineering program, Zach went on to earn his Master of Science degree in Electrical and Computer Engineering from Johns Hopkins University’s nationally recognized and highly competitive Whiting School of Engineering.
 He accomplished this while raising a family and working full-time at Applied Physics Laboratory, a research center that develops technologies in air and missile defense, computer security, spacecraft construction and more.
 Boasting such a strong foundation in engineering from both Carroll and Johns Hopkins, Zach is now looking to pursue a doctorate in Engineering.

 Elyzabeth had been part of the SMART Scholars cohort at Carroll (which later led to the formation of STEM Scholars), as well as served as the president of the American Chemical Society chapter at the College.
 While at Carroll, she also managed to juggle her Chemistry studies, caring for her family and undergoing treatment for cancer.
 Elyzabeth now works at Abbott Laboratories in Scarborough, Maine as a Lead Molecular Chemist, focusing on the manufacture of COVID-19 tests, as well as those for Influenza A/B, RSV and Strep.
 She credits all the wonderful opportunities she’d had at Carroll as a reason for her continued success.